ASPP/ASPP-2018-numpy/README.md

 that offer a set of debug tools that might be (hopefully) useful in your day-to-day computational scientific life.

+The `sysinfo` function displays some information related to you scientific
+environment:

 ```Pycon
 >>> from tools import sysinfo, info, timeit, imshow